CosmoLike/cocoa/README.md

         # --------------------------------------------------------------------------------------
         #export COSMOLIKE_DEBUG_MODE=1

 The first step in debugging cocoa is to define the `COCOA_OUTPUT_VERBOSE` and `COSMOLIKE_DEBUG_MODE` flags to obtain a more detailed output.
 The second step consists of reruning the particular script that failed.
 The scripts `setup_cocoa_installation_packages` and `compile_external_modules` run many things.
-It may be advantageous to run only the part the routine that failed.
-To do that, first go to `cocoa` main folder and  start the cocoa environment
+It may be advantageous to run only the routine that failed.
+To do that, first go to the `cocoa` main folder and start the cocoa environment

     $(cocoa) cd ./cocoa/Cocoa
     $(cocoa) source start_cocoa

-Look the scripts in the `installation_scripts` folder.
-If, for example, the compilation of CAMB boltzmann code fail, then run
+Look at the scripts in the `installation_scripts` folder.
+If, for example, the compilation of CAMB Boltzmann code fails, then run

     $(cocoa)(.local) source ./installation_scripts/compile_camb

-If you can fix the issue, rerun `setup_cocoa_installation_packages` and `compile_external_modules` to ensure all installation scripts are called and you have a complete installation.
+If you can fix the issue, rerun `setup_cocoa_installation_packages` and `compile_external_modules` to ensure all installation scripts are called and the installation is complete.

 ### Additional Notes for experts and developers <a name="additional_notes"></a>